AravindVasudev/datastructures-and-algorithms/algorithm-hacks.md

 ## Divide & Conquer
 TBD

+## Back pointer on an array to reuse memory
+TBD

 ## Simplified datastructures
 ### Integer as set
 ### Integer[] as set where each int is broken down into bits